Pokerole-Software-Development/Pokerole-Obsidian-SRD/SRD/SRD-Pokedex/SRD-Spritzee.md

 ---
 Ability1: Healer
 Ability2: ''
+Baby: 'No'
+BookImageName: HOME682.png
+BookShinyImageName: HOME682_s.png
 BoxSprite: SRD-BoxSprite-spritzee.png
+DexCategory: Perfume Pokemon
+DexDescription: In the past, rather than using a perfume, royal ladies had a Spritzee that would waft a fragrance they liked.
+They are popular today for this same reason.
+  They are said to attract the opposite gender to you.
 EventAbilities: ''
 GenderType: ''
 HasForm: 'No'
+Height:
+  Deimeters: 2
+  Feet: 0.7
+  Meters: 0.2
 HiddenAbility: Aroma Veil
 HomeSprite: SRD-HomeSprite-spritzee.png
 Learnset: '[[SRD-Spritzee-Learnset]]'
 Legendary: 'No'
 Name: Spritzee
 Number: 682
+PrimaryEggGroup: Fairy
+SecondaryEggGroup: ''
 Sprite: spritzee.png
 Type1: Fairy
 Type2: ''
+Weight:
+  Hectograms: 5
+  Kilograms: 0.5
+  Pounds: 1.1
 ---

 #PokeroleSRD/Pokedex